tbranyen/diffhtml/README.md

 - Intelligent virtual DOM diffing and patching of HTML text and elements.
 - Transitions API to hook into element and attribute state changes.
-- Custom Elements in browsers without native support.
 - Tagged template string helper to build a VTree with dynamic content.
-- Experimental offloading to Web Workers which can sometimes provide better rendering performance.
 - Object pooling to avoid GC thrashing and expensive uuid generation.

 #### Install